 Every year I get a dozen calls from real estate agents, construction companies, and new owners (who bought older cordwood homes).
 They ask if I have any idea of how to fix the problems.

-Above is a cordwood home that has had the mortar crumble (wrong mortar choice) the logs loosen (not dried properly) and the structure has become unstable (because of poor building decisions).
+Above is a cordwood home that has had the mortar crumble (mortar mixing mistake) the logs loosened (not dried properly) and the structure has become unstable (because of poor building decisions).

 What are the other problems?